Probing type-II Ising pairing using the spin-mixing parameter: Introduction

-Ising type-II superconductors can be realized in centrosymmetric 2D materials with multiple degenerate orbitals \cite{Wang2019}.
+Interestingly, Ising type-II superconductors can be realized in centrosymmetric 2D materials with multiple degenerate orbitals \cite{Wang2019}.
 SOC field in those systems can induce spin-orbital locking contrary to the spin-momentum locking in type-I superconductors.
-But similarly, an induced intrinsic out-of-plane Zeeman-like field $\beta_{\rm so}$ is insensitive to an in-plane magnetic field leading to a robust upper critical magnetic field \cite{Liu2020,Peng2019,Liao2018,Falson2020}.
-In centrosymmetric systems, SOC splits all orbital states with orbital quantum number $\ell > 0$ and gives rise to spin degenerate doublets.
-Energy splitting of the doublets is proportional to the effective Zeeman field $\beta_{\rm so} \tau_z$, where $\tau_z = \pm 1$ labels, e.~g. for $\ell=1$, $p_x \pm i p_y$ orbitals.
+But similarly, an induced intrinsic out-of-plane Zeeman-like field $B_{\rm so}$ is insensitive to an in-plane magnetic field leading to a robust upper critical magnetic field \cite{Liu2020,Peng2019,Liao2018,Falson2020}.
+In centrosymmetric systems, for instance in 2D TMDCs with $D_{3d}$ point group symmetry \cite{Wang2019,Liu2020}, SOC splits all orbital states with orbital quantum number $\ell > 0$ and gives rise to spin degenerate doublets at the $\Gamma$ point.
+Energy splitting of the doublets is proportional to the effective Zeeman field $B_{\rm so} \tau_z$, where $\tau_z = \pm 1$ labels, e.~g., for $\ell=1$, $p_x \pm i p_y$ orbitals.
 The opposite signs of the field are related with the $p_x \pm i p_y$ orbitals.
 The presence of a $C_3$ rotation axis ensures the out-of-plane direction of the effective Zeeman field correspondingly polarizing the electron spins.
-To determine spin orientation within the spin degenerate bands one can break time-reversal symmetry by applying an effective Zeeman field, and comparing its effect on band spin splitting without SOC, with SOC split doublets \cite{Wang2019}.
+To determine the spin orientation within the spin degenerate bands one can break time-reversal symmetry by applying an effective Zeeman field, and compare its effect on band spin splitting without SOC, and with SOC split doublets \cite{Wang2019}.
 This approach has been applied to identify a set of type-II Ising superconductor candidates investigating states close to the center of the Brillouin zone \cite{Wang2019}.

-In this paper, we propose an alternative technique to determine the intrinsic Zeeman-like field in centrosymmetric systems which do not require breaking of inversion symmetry and is valid for arbitrary states within the first Brillouin zone.
-We associate the intrinsic field direction with the spin-mixing parameter $b^2$ reflecting spin-orbital locking and other features of SOC in a material.
+In this paper, we propose an alternative technique to determine the direction of the intrinsic Zeeman-like field in centrosymmetric systems which do not require breaking of inversion or time reversal symmetry.
+The proposed technique is fully ab initio and does not require auxiliary effective models.
+The intrinsic Zeeman field direction is associated with the spin-mixing parameter $b^2$ reflecting spin-orbital locking and other features of SOC in a material.
+By calculating the $b^2$ for different spin quantization axes we determine its anisotropy and conclude on the orientation of the intrinsic SOC field and spin polarization of degenerate bands.